-We adopt the exact same specification and use Algorithm \ref{alg:algorithmnovel}.
-We obtain 1 million draws and save one every 100.
-Figure \ref{fig:kilianmurphy} shows the results.
-The results are broadly identical to those in \citet*{kilianmurphy2014}.
+We adopt the exact same specification and use Algorithm~\ref{alg:algorithmnovel}.
+We obtain one million draws, saving one every 10; hence, the figures are produced using one hundred thousand draws.
+Figure~\ref{fig:kilianmurphy} presents the impulse responses to the three shocks implied by the Gibbs sampler and the conventional accept-reject approach in \cite{RRWZ2010} with the efficiency gains proposed by \cite{chan2025largestructuralvarsmultiple}. {As can be seen,} the results are nearly identical and they are in line with those in \citet*{kilianmurphy2014}.
 In particular, a negative flow supply shock causes a persistent decline in global economic activity and oil inventories, and a persistent increase in the real price of oil.
 The response of oil production is persistently negative.
-A positive flow demand shock is associated with a persistent increase in global economic activity and it causes a persistent increase the real price of oil as well as a positive response of oil production.
-Oil production increases sluggishly given the imposed elasticity bounds and it peaks at about one year after the shock before declining to pre-shock levels.
-Finally, a positive speculative demand shock causes a persistent increase in the real price of oil and large increase in inventories.
-Global real activity and oil production persistently decline in response to this shock but the effects are small.
+A positive flow demand shock is associated with a persistent increase in global economic activity, a persistent increase in the real price of oil, and a positive response of oil production.
+Oil production increases sluggishly, given the imposed elasticity bounds, and peaks at about one year after the shock before declining to pre-shock levels.
+Finally, a positive speculative demand shock causes a persistent increase in the real price of oil and a large increase in inventories.
+Global real activity and oil production decline persistently in response to this shock, although the effects are modest.